Uclusion/uclusion-blog/_posts/2021-09-01-1-on-autonomy.md

 content="No company on earth is looking for developers who are content to fail at their job." type="warning" %}

-Positions which don't offer autonomy typically have relatively ancient software stacks.
-You *will* be solving problems the rest of the world has moved on from years ago.
-You *won't* learn how to fix today's problems.
+Positions which don't offer autonomy have you solving problems the rest of the world has moved on from years ago.

-### But wouldn't we spend all of our time re-architecting?
-Let's be clear, the problem isn't old code; the problem is someone **wants the old code to continue to grow as a product**.
 If the application is important enough to substantially change, then it's important enough to be on technology that allows coding in a reasonable way.

-In situations where developers do have autonomy, like open source, you see this all the time.
-Some repos continue to be updated and others become "as is".
+In situations where developers do have autonomy, like open source, you see some repos continue to be updated and others become "as is".

 ### It's not all about the code
-If your company is dictating your development process or environment then they are very slightly removed from telling you what to name a function.
+If your company is dictating your development process then they are very slightly removed from telling you what to name a function.
 This also extends to working hours and whether the office is mandatory.
 You need the flexibility to work the way *you* do best, or you're hobbling yourself right from the start.

-The same principle applies to believing in _what_ you are building.
-If you don't think the code you are writing will provide value then stop what you are doing (or at least put as little energy into it as possible while you work on other things).
+**Let's talk about product management in these environments.** The best case is that engineers help propose new work but engineering must at least be able to push back on PM and CTO ideas.
+A situation where any one person's suggestions are not questioned will end up with a lot of useless code.
+Not being useful to customers then feeds back into it not mattering if the developer environment is reasonable.

 ### How to get autonomy if you don't have it
 Leave.
 Find a new position that offers it and be sure to ask the questions in David's